 When it comes to “Corridors of Serbia”, it will continue operating even after completing its main job of constructing Corridor 10.
 This company is much better organised today than it was a few years ago, and the experience it has makes it important for the new investment cycle that lies ahead.

 Considering that Serbia’s road network is being renewed rapidly, do you consider it necessary to further improve the quality of the management of state roads?

-– The roads that we are constructing today will not have the correct value if we do not invest in their maintenance, and that’s what we want to improve through reform of the transport sector.
+– The roads that we are constructing today will not have the correct value if we do not invest in their maintenance, and that’s what we want to improve through the reform of the transport sector.
 Road maintenance according to the new model, which is based on public calls, has now commenced on 3,000 kilometres of state roads that are managed by “Roads of Serbia”.
-And this is just the initial step, because the goal is to maintain the entire road network in this way.
+And this is just the initial step because the goal is to maintain the entire road network in this way.

 In parallel with the construction of new roads and railroads, Serbia is also working with all its neighbours and on the removal of non-physical barriers

 How successful is Serbia in collecting revenues from toll roads?